Mentorship &

 Manuscript Assessment

-Our manuscript assessment is great for if you want focused feedback and written critique on a single piece of work.
+Our manuscript assessment is great for if you want focused feedback and written critique on a single piece of written work.
+Our editors can help with your work in progress or help polish your finished draft.

 Includes: